tauraamui/website/blog/how-to-wash-up-correctly.md

 ---
 # How to correctly wash up

-There are methods people use to wash up their dishes.
+There are different methods people use to wash up their dishes.
 However generally I'd say that they all involve:

 - Hot water
 - A basin or some kind, likely a sink